mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/advanced-azure/index.md

 ---
 layout: layout.pug
-title: Advanced Azure
+title: Advanced Guide for DC/OS on Azure using the Universal Installer
-excerpt: Customizing your DC/OS clusters
+excerpt: Configuring your DC/OS installation on Azure using the Universal Installer
 navigationTitle: Advanced Azure
 menuWeight: 3
 ---